Tubnielsen/Guildie/README.md

 - Event planner to plan future events for the guild
 - Attendance Tracking to track attendance through the events from the event planner
 - DKP System; gain DKP points through attendance of events.
+- Custom Recruitment page with integrated survey tool, to allow outsiders to apply for the guild.
+- Admin/Officer tools like:
+  - Asking for gear and skill setup pictures
+  - Limiting amount of things to wishlist (can be limited per gear type ex. chest, ring etc.)
+  - Give out DKP, wishlist points and more manually to your members
 - More to come!

 ## Setup